 This unique pricing model allows for significant organizational flexibility in how customers use the system.
 Whether it is the same users every month throughout the duration of the subscription, or the active users change every month, is completely in the customer’s hands.
 Since there is no charge for adding inactive members, Media Shuttle allows for advanced planning and increased business agility — inactive members can become active users simply by using the system.
 Moreover, unlike solutions that price based on bandwidth utilization, the floating license model ensures that users will never find their transfers slowed down simply because they have exceeded their plan’s bandwidth allowance.
 Recognizing that it is not always easy at the outset to predict actual usage needs, Signiant will work with customers in the first year to find the subscription tier most appropriate for that organization.

 ➜ Tiered Pricing:

-Media Shuttle licenses are sold in annual subscription blocks of users priced and packaged as tiers (with ten users the base tier).
+Media Shuttle licenses are sold in annual subscription blocks of users priced and packaged as tiers.
 The higher the tier licensed (and hence the number of users), the lower the price per user.
 Customers select the tier most appropriate for their organization and thereby fix their annual OPEX for the solution.
 In the event that actual usage exceeds the tier purchased, customers can switch to a higher tier, and gain the lower rates, at any time during the contract.
 Additionally, periods of unusually high demand for the solution require no action on the client side.
 The additional usage will simply be added and charged on the next billing cycle at the current rate for the tier purchased, thereby enabling seamless scaling for the customer.

 ➜ Monthly Statements: